Mavlarn/vantiq-connector-k8s/README.md

 ```
 docker build -t vantiq/<connector-name>:1.0 .
 ```
+From the *Dockerfile*, you can see we should package the connector as a uberjar file.
+If it is not, you should modify the *Dockerfile* to copy your directory and modify the *CMD*.

 ## upload docker image
-If need to upload docker image to harbor, need to add a tag and push:
+To upload docker image to harbor, need to add a tag and push:
 ```
 docker tag vantiq/<connector-name>:1.0 172.10.10.1:15000/vantiq/<connector-name>:1.0